0xC0000054/sc4-more-building-styles/README.md

 `DebugActiveStyles` writes the currently enabled style IDs to the plugin's log file.

+## Industrial Building Styles

+Building style support for the 4 industrial zone types are controlled by 4 INI file entries that should be placed in the style mod DAT files.
+See the [industrial-building-styles](industrial-building-styles) folder for a template file and the format details.

 ## SC4MoreBuildingStyles INI File

 This file contains two settings that control whether the growable building style debug logging code will write to the